(212) 741-0515

 • BOOK (edited volume)

-The Gradiva Award judges have been selected from the various schools of thought represented by NAAP.
-Nominees will be announced six weeks prior to the NAAP annual conference and Gradiva Awards ceremony, which takes place in mid-November, and the winners will be announced at the awards luncheon.
+The Gradiva Award judges are selected from qualified applicants/volunteers from the various schools of thought represented by NAAP.
+Nominees will be announced at the end of November.
+The winners will be announced at the end of December.
 The judges’ decisions are final and the committee reserves the right not to bestow an award in any given category.

 For questions about the nominations process and awards, contact